top of page

 Mt Lincoln from Franconia Ridge Loop Trail

-The summit was very crowded especially for a midweek afternoon.
-We didn't spend any time here except for a few minutes to appreciate the views and look back at the ridge trail.
+The summit was surprisingly busy for a midweek afternoon.
+We only stayed for a few minutes to enjoy the views and glance back at the ridge trail.

 Summit of Little Haystack Mountain in the Franconia Mountain Range

-Despite an elevation of 4,760 ft Little Haystack does not meet all the NH 4000 footer criteria.
-But the views and experience of completing the loop trail made it worth the journey.
+Although Little Haystack stands at an elevation of 4,760 feet, it doesn't fulfill all the criteria for NH 4000-footers.
+However, the views and the experience of finishing the loop trail made the trip worthwhile.

 Mt Lincoln from Franconia Ridge Loop Trail